Skip to main content

 Make a formal complaint

-For example, if you've been turned away without any help or faced long delays.
+For example, if you were turned away without help or faced long delays.

-You can complain to the Local Government and Social Care Ombudsman (LGSCO) if you're not happy with the council's final response.
+You can also complain to the Local Government and Social Care Ombudsman (LGSCO) if you're not happy with the council's response.

 How to complain to the LGSCO